A Green Minds Living Lab sensor on a pole in Plymouth's Central Park

 The project involves the co-creation of a series of toolkits and an open data platform that develop and test the Nature, People, Place nexus.
 It treats non-human, natural inhabitants as equal participants and stakeholders in the project – wildlife, trees, marine and river.

-To address the challenges and opportunities for greenspace governance and engagement, this included an initial stage of stakeholder conversations to co-produce the briefs for managing differently, and testing in pilot sites across Plymouth.
-We have worked with a range of stakeholders to identify and refine the challenges to be addressed and has been mapped against measures of nature connectedness to create a path to impact.
+To address the challenges and opportunities for greenspace governance and engagement, the project included an initial stage of stakeholder conversations to co-produce the briefs for managing differently, and testing in pilot sites across Plymouth.
+The project team have worked with a range of stakeholders to identify and refine the challenges to be addressed, which have been mapped against measures of nature connectedness to create a path to impact.

-To draw together the citywide data experiments we will develop and implement an open data platform that explores ways in which nature itself can identify and map those things it finds important too.
+To draw together the city-wide data experiments, the project team will develop and implement an open data platform that explores ways in which nature itself can identify and map those things it finds important.
 This includes creating new ways to interact, use and contribute to the open data resource that links to the social impact measures.

 Community engagement for Green Minds Project